 Scott Newhall, a former UC Berkeley art student, began his career as a fledgling photographer for The San Francisco Chronicle in 1934.
 By 1952, he’d become the newspaper’s executive editor and grew its circulation from 170,000 to nearly 400,000—surpassing The Examiner, which had long been the city’s top paper.

-Among his achievements were rehiring the legendary columnist Herb Caen (“Mr. San Francisco”) back from the competition and hiring a new advice columnist.
+Among Newhall’s achievements were rehiring the legendary columnist Herb Caen (“Mr. San Francisco”) back from the competition and hiring a new advice columnist.
 The Examiner featured a popular advice column written by “Ann Landers”; Newhall hired her twin sister, Popo Phillips, and renamed her Abigail van Buren, or “Dear Abby” as she became widely known.

 Newhall’s editorial style included a number of whimsical stories: he wrote op-eds like “A Great City Forced to Drink Swill” to protest what he considered to be the poor quality of coffee served in local cafés and restaurants.
 He sent a reporter to Mexico to discover where revolutionary Pancho Villa’s head was buried.
 (The skull is still missing.)